nebrius/raspi-io/README.md

 npm install raspi-io
 ```

+**Note:** You must reboot your Raspberry Pi the first time you install Raspi IO on it!

 ## Usage

 Using Raspi IO inside of Johnny-Five is fairly straightforward, although does take an extra step compared to using Johnny-Five on the Arduino Uno: